 Mindfulness is practised by engaging in regular meditation.
 But it may not be what you associate with the word ‘meditation’.
 There are sitting practices that can be done while being guided.
 These include focusing on the body, the breath or feelings of kindness.
 There are also ways to bring mindful awareness to whatever we’re doing, and this all counts as meditation.
 Over time, meditating regularly starts to have a positive impact on how we are generally.
 It’s a bit like training to get fit: when practised regularly, it has a cumulative effect, re-wiring the brain to create new neural pathways.
 Although practising meditation will greatly enhance the benefits, it is possible to start becoming more mindful of your habitual responses by using mindful awareness tools in daily life.

 What’s the best way to learn?

 Most people find that some guidance is helpful initially via a class or course of some kind.
 This can be especially helpful if you think you’re ‘no good at meditating’.
 Being able to access regular sessions helps with motivation to keep your own practice going (read more about that here).
 It can also be useful to connect with other people who are learning.
 You can get CD’s or downloads with guided meditations to listen to at home.
 My recordings can be found on the Meditations and Mini-Meditations pages of this blog.

 If you’re not quite ready for regular meditation, but you want to develop a more mindful response to worry, stress and overwhelm – you can still learn to live more mindfully in everyday life.
-I share tips on how to do this in my classes, in my book and via my monthly mailing list – you can sign up for free emails on the Home page of my resources website.
+I share tips on how to do this in my classes, in my book and via my monthly mailing list which is available via my Lollipop Wellbeing site.
 Although it’s true that sitting meditation enhances the benefits of mindfulness, you can also develop your own set of tools that can be used whether you meditate or not.

 Are all classes the same?